matrix1001/capslock-plus-plus/README.md

 ![tray2](img/tray2.png)

 Default action of double click the icon is to open the directory of `Capslock++`.
-New you can easily modify settings by right click the icon.
+Now you can easily modify settings by right click the icon.
 Also, when your mouse is over the icon, there will be a status information.

 More menu options will be joined later.